rackerlabs/support-how-to/content/how-to/rackspace-email/dns-record-definitions/index.md

 #### A record

 The Address (A) record is the most basic DNS record type.
-It’s function is to point a domain or subdomain to an IP address
+It points a domain or subdomain to an IP address.

 Example: